glitchwrks/counters/README.md

 [SimpleCov](https://github.com/simplecov-ruby/simplecov) provides code coverage reporting.

+### Capistrano Tasks

+To manage the Puma process on the application server, a custom Capistrano task, `puma:restart` has been defined.
+This task uses OpenBSD's [`doas`](https://man.openbsd.org/OpenBSD-7.6/doas) to invoke the rc-script that controls the Puma process.

 ### Removed Legacy Features

 The following features were once part of this application, when it was called `site_services`, but have since been moved to [`rails_services`](https://github.com/glitchwrks/rails_services).
 The final versions of these features are available at the following SHAs: